 Keep in mind that your prospects are smart and they will only buy from people they trust.
 Being less than honest with them will not help you to build this trust.
 Hence unless you mean it, never give in to the temptation of saying something like:

 Rather, once you have created a positive first impression, try to drive home the advantage by being honest and using rebuttals such as,

 “I can sense that you’re busy, so I’ll not take too much time.
 By the way, this is a sales call.
 Are you sure that you don’t have any issue with it?”

-“Mark, we haven’t met, and to be honest I am not sure whether this conversation will benefit you in anyway.
-But if you have few minutes, I will shed light on the reasons why executives like you might be interested in interacting with a sales rep like me?”
+“Mark, we haven’t met, and to be honest I am not sure whether this conversation will benefit you in any way.
+But if you have a few minutes, I will shed light on the reasons why executives like you might be interested in interacting with a sales rep like me?”

 3. Use a Third Party Story to Build Rapport

 Once you have broken the ice with your honesty, try to use a third party story to build a personal connection with the prospects.
 To be successful in this endeavor you have to stay clear from broad and meaningless claims such as: